shasan7/SER_ML/README.md

 We extracted three features from the speech samples, namely Mel-Frequency Cepstral Coefficients (MFCCs), Zero Crossing Rate (ZCR), and Short-term RMS Energy.
 The MFCCs are considered to be the most important feature for speech data type.

-Following, 10 machine learning models were run using a 5-fold cross-validation scheme to classify the emotional categories of the speech samples by leveraging the extracted features.
+Following, 8 machine learning models were run using a 5-fold cross-validation scheme to classify the emotional categories of the speech samples by leveraging the extracted features.
-Logistic Regression, Naive Bayes, Random Forest, Support Vector Machine, XGBoost, Linear Discriminant Analysis, Ridge Classifier, SGD Classifier, Multi-layer Perceptron (ANN or Neural Network) and Calibrated SVM were run.
+Logistic Regression, Random Forest, Support Vector Machine, XGBoost, Linear Discriminant Analysis, Ridge Classifier, SGD Classifier and Multi-layer Perceptron (ANN or Neural Network) were run.

 We obtained the following results: